-However, in order to enable our students to fully access the curriculum for their external examinations after Year 10, students applying to enter Secondary school (Year 7 and above) will need a certain level of English proficiency, which will be assessed prior to admission in the form of a Cognitive Abilities Test (CAT4).
+Students aged 6 and above will take a Cognitive Abilities Test (CAT4), usually prior to admission, or at the time of admission depending on the family's circumstances, to allow us to understand the student's wider abilities.
 CAT4s are the UK’s most widely used computer-based test of reasoning abilities for children aged 6-17+ years.
 Measuring the four main types of ability known to make a difference to learning and achievement, CAT4 provides an independent perspective on potential student achievement, with reliable information for each child that will help identify where to provide extra support or set more challenging targets.

 In addition to the level of English proficiency, the acceptance of students into Year 12 will also depend on their previous IGCSE examination results (or equivalent if not studying in the British system).